13 Attributes Of A Curious Mind

 They quickly accept situations they know they can’t fight and lean in on them and come out stronger.

 I remember when I lost my dad.
-I already hardened my heart to take the worse when I asked the doctor, “what is the worse that could happen?”.
+I already hardened my heart to take the worse when I asked the doctor, “What is the worse that could happen?”.

-He said “the worse that has ever happened to people is death.”
+He said, “The worse that has ever happened to people is death.”
 It wasn’t like I was expecting any soft answer.

 However, this does not in any way debunk the efficacy of faith.
 When intelligence meets curiosity, possible outcomes of situations are sacrosanct and perceivable.

-9. A curious mind move on quickly
+9. A curious mind moves on quickly

 A curious person is not held down by depression or negative situations.
 They quickly recover from whatever bad situation quickly.